 - Lift Heavy on Exercise 1 – This is where you will direct a big portion of your mental and physical energy towards.
 You should be at an RPE of 7-8 / 80-85% 1RM.

-- Full-Body – whilst the focus of any day is one of the primary Compound Lifts, this programme has been designed to ensure you’re getting a demanding full body workout every session.
+- Full-Body – whilst the focus of any day is one of the primary Compound Lifts, this workout program has been designed to ensure you’re getting a demanding full body workout every session.
 Furthermore, a focus on different aspects, angles and planes added into each workout.

 - Daily Undulating Periodisation (DUP) – A fancy term for explaining there are different rep ranges within each workout, to stimulate different muscle fibres and energy systems.